-This blood sample is then sent to a lab, where it is screened for many disorders at once.
-Besides PKU and hypothyroidism, other common metabolic disorders looked for in a newborn screening are galactosemia, sickle cell disease, cystic fibrosis, and toxoplasmosis.
+This blood sample is then sent to a lab where it’s screened for many disorders at once.
+Besides PKU and hypothyroidism, other common metabolic disorders looked for in a newborn screening are:

 In some states, the healthcare providers may request that your baby be screened a second time.
 This second testing usually happens about 2 weeks after birth during a follow-up appointment with your healthcare provider.

 Both you and your healthcare provider are notified if your baby’s newborn screen results are positive within the first few weeks of life.

 Experts agree that the benefits of newborn metabolic screening outweigh any risk.
 Newborn metabolic screening helps both parents and society as a whole.
 For many diseases, such as PKU, catching them early on means you can make dietary changes to make sure that your baby lives a healthy, normal life.

 As a parent, the best thing you can do is stay informed.
 Before your baby is born, ask your healthcare provider about the tests that will be done and what choices are available should one of them come back positive.